Vicente Cano: Literary activity

 In 1964 he attends the Literary Meetings in Ruidera at the hands of Pascual Antonio Beño and he writes verses with a thematic similar to that of the also manchego poet Juan Alcaide: the landscape and countryside of La Mancha in which he was raised and educated, his children, the Sun, Christmas and, finally, the Hope that will illuminate the dark side of life.

 He participated in the First Anthology (Primera Antología) of the Literary Group Guadiana, a group that he managed to direct, as well as its magazine, Manxa, which was opened to all the poets of Latin America.
 In 1973 he got a job in Ciudad Real and set up his residence there.

 He directed the "Literary Group Guadiana", and shortly after he began to publish Manxa Magazine, which first issue appears in 1975 in the form of "Literary Pliegos".
 As director, animator and great creator of this magazine, he will be recognized in the 50th issue in September 1990, by various poets both Spanish and abroad.

-In this same year, Antology of Group Guadiana is published in Ciudad Real 1986 where, apart from being the Director of the Literary Group, Vicente brings a series of poems with fundamental themes: life, poetry, truth, La Mancha.
+In this same year, Anthology of Group Guadiana is published in Ciudad Real 1986 where, apart from being the Director of the Literary Group, Vicente brings a series of poems with fundamental themes: life, poetry, truth, La Mancha.

 In 1987 he participates in the "1st International Poetry Biennial" held in Madrid and two years later he is invited to the "50th Congress of Extremadura Writers" in Zafra (Badajoz).

 Until the publication of a new book in 1991, he collaborates with several tribute poems to various poets.
 Vicente continues to collaborate writing some poems in several magazines and newspapers of which he was a regular, such as Arquero or Lanza.
 In his efforts in the direction of the Literary Group Guadiana and Manxa Magazine Vicente Cano departed from Argamasilla de Alba, but his latest book was published and presented in this place.

-Vicente died on July 11, 1994 after fighting cancer, leaving a large number of poems and five unpublished works, some ready for printing.
+Vicente died on July 11, 1994, after fighting cancer, leaving a large number of poems and five unpublished works, some ready for printing.